Many Canadian citizens and permanent residents have loved ones abroad that they wish they could bring to Canada.

-There are a number of relationships that qualify for Family Class Sponsorship, including spouses and common-law partners, parents and grandparents, dependent children, and potentially other relationships under certain Provincial Family Class Sponsorship programs.
+There are a number of relationships that qualify for Family Class Sponsorship, including spouses and common-law partners, parents and grandparents, and dependent children.
 For parents and grandparents, there is also the Super Visa program.

 Canada's Multi-Year Immigration Plan

 Canada will welcome an increased number of immigrants through economic programs and family sponsorship in the upcoming years.